solkim-83/tp/docs/UserGuide.md

 * Deletes the contact(s) at the specified index(es) in `CONTACT_INDEX_LIST`.
 * The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* Deleted contacts will also be removed from any event they attend.

 Examples:
 * `list -c` followed by `delete -c 2,3` deletes the 2nd and 3rd contact in Athena.